 If safe to do so, take the pesticide container to the telephone.
-(However, if the pesticide container is contaminated, write down the product name, percentage of active ingredients, and take to the phone.)
-The product label provides medical personnel information such as active ingredients, an antidote, and an emergency contact number for the manufacturer of the product.
-If the Material Safety Data Sheet is available, also take this with you because it frequently contains additional information for medical personnel.
-If you must go to the hospital or doctor's office, take the entire container, including the label, with you.
-In order to avoid inhaling fumes or spilling the contents, make sure the container is tightly sealed and never put it in the enclosed passenger section of a vehicle.
+(However, if the pesticide container is contaminated, write down the product name, active ingredient(s) and percentage, and the EPA registration number.)
+The product label provides medical personnel information such as active ingredients, an antidote, and an emergency contact number for the manufacturer.
+If the Material Safety Data Sheet is available, take this also because it contains additional information for medical personnel.

+If you must go to the hospital or doctor's office, take the entire pesticide container, including the label, with you.
+In order to avoid inhaling fumes or spilling the contents, make sure the container is tightly sealed and place into a plastic bag if possible.
+The pesticide container should never be placed in the enclosed passenger section of your vehicle.